Hook Lighthouse652 Votes Currently Open [Closes at 05:00 pm]

 - Time Required: 01:00 Hrs

-- Tags: Light House, Tourist Center, Family And Kids
+- Tags: Light House, Family And Kids

 The Hook Lighthouse is situated in the Hook Peninsula.
 It is the oldest operational lighthouse in the world with the present structure being about 800 years old.
 The Lighthouse offers guided tours of the lighthouse tower all year round and are one of the top things to do in Wexford.
 A climb up 115 steps takes you to the balcony from where you get to witness spectacular views.
 The lighthouse keeper’s houses now play host to the visitor centre.
 Trivia- The tower was built by William Marshall, Earl of Pembroke.

-Hook Lighthouse Information
+Hook Lighthouse Travel Tips

 - Guided tours of Lighthouse Tower.